6R360R7/csl-lab-02/README.md

 # Unit 1 - Drawing, Variables, Random
-# 1.1 p5.js Introduction and Deconstruction
+## 1.1 p5.js Introduction and Deconstruction

-## How can we break down a robot into basic shapes in p5.js?
+* How can we break down a robot into basic shapes in p5.js?

-# Lesson Plan

 ## Overview:
 In this learning activity we will create a visual composition using the p5 shape-drawing functions (ellipse, rect, line, point, quad, triangle), and set their fill and stroke to a grayscale value.